Links on Android Authority may earn us a commission. Learn more.

 5 best media player apps for Android to play both video and music files

 A media player is kind of a weird term these days.
-It’s a generic term for an app that plays media.
+It’s a generic term for an app that plays various types of media.
 However, there are people looking for apps that play both music and video in the same app in order to save space and time.
 This list is for those people.
-We do have a dedicated video player app list as well as a music player app list if you just need one or the other.
+We do have a dedicated video player app list as well as a music player app list if you need only one or the other.
 Here are the best media player apps for Android.

 The best media player apps for Android